- What is the Building UP program?

 - Increase the use of regional, national and international labour market information.

-What can be funded through this program?
+What can be funded through the Building UP program?

 Organizations can get funding to carry out activities that strengthen the labour market.